 - Professional development for faculty at participating colleges

 - World View organizes and directs the initiative.

 Community Colleges in the NC Global Distinction program:

-Asheville-Buncombe Community College, Durham Technical Community College, Caldwell Community College, Central Piedmont Community College, Davidson County Community College, Forsyth Technical Community College, Gaston College, Guilford Technical Community College, Nash Community College, Pitt Community College, Rowan-Cabarrus Community College, South Piedmont Community College, Wilkes Community College.
+Asheville-Buncombe Community College, Durham Technical Community College, Caldwell Community College, Central Piedmont Community College, College of the Albemarle, Davidson County Community College, Forsyth Technical Community College, Gaston College, Guilford Technical Community College, Nash Community College, Pitt Community College, Rowan-Cabarrus Community College, South Piedmont Community College, Wilkes Community College.